Game on! The $1,500 Asus ROG Zephyrus M16 is on sale at Best Buy

 The 16-inch Asus ROG Zephyrus M16 gaming laptop is definitely a contender in this year's cutthroat competition for the best Black Friday gaming laptop deals.
 It's in the same wheelhouse as the MSI GF65, in fact, which is also on sale at Best Buy for the occasion.

-This gaming rig is packing a bright 16-inch 2560 x 1600 display, an 11th-Gen Intel Core i9-11900H CPU, 16GB of RAM and 1TB of SSD storage.
-If you need a laptop that can handle demanding gaming titles, you're unlikely to be disappointed with this bad boy.
-Heck, when we reviewed the Asus ROG Zephyrus M16 earlier this year, it handily earned an Editor's Choice award.
+This gaming rig packs a bright 16-inch 2560 x 1600 display, an 11th-Gen Intel Core i9-11900H CPU, 16GB of RAM and 1TB of SSD storage.
+If you need a laptop that can handle demanding gaming titles, you won't be disappointed with this bad boy.
+Heck, when we reviewed the Asus ROG Zephyrus M16 earlier this year, it handily earned an Editor's Choice award with 4.5 out of 5 stars.

 And not for nothing, but the people have spoken: this gaming notebook has an average star rating of 4.1 on Best Buy's website (out of 200+ reviews).
 Happy customers had no problem trading off the ROG Zephyrus M16's relative bulk (4.2 pounds, 14 x 9.6 x 0.8 inches) for the awesome "oomph" that's under the hood.
 And with this kind of power, you better believe it can double as your primary workstation or video editing laptop, too.